 To initiate a petition, SCI students must discuss their options with the appropriate SCI academic advising representative.
 Please reach out in a timely fashion (before the start of spring term classes), so you have sufficient time to fully review and understand your options.

-Students may then submit the Fall 2020 SCI monitored withdrawal form.
+Students may then submit the SCI Late Exception Withdrawal form.

 Please note these important considerations: